jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

 green: make it pass
 -----------------------------------------------------------------------------

-I copy the :doc:`list </data_structures/lists/lists>` in the terminal and paste it in the test to make it pass
+I copy the :doc:`list </data_structures/lists/lists>` from the terminal and paste it in the test to make it pass

 .. code-block:: python